 Creeds and Confessions

 Among the historical documents we generally subscribe to are the Westminster Confession of Faith, the Apostle's Creed, the Canons of Dort, and other like-minded expressions of orthodox faith.
 We also use the Heidelberg Catechism and Longer and Shorter Westminster Catechisms for teaching and worship.
+Click below to view some of the major Reformed confessions:

 Other Important Points: